 Step 1: Kick the sh!t out of the front door

-At this point I had moved beyond all the options of finessing the door open, so we quickly moved on to plan B: kicking the living sh!t out of the front door.
+At this point I had moved beyond all the options of finessing the door open, so I quickly moved on to plan B: kicking the living sh!t out of the front door.
 A dozen mule kicks to the door and I realized it wasn’t going to un-jam the lock and it wasn’t going to pop open without tearing out the door jamb.
 To tear out the door jamb, I was pretty sure I’d have to break something in my foot because I had purposefully reinforced that section of the door frame to prevent anyone from doing exactly this.

 Step 2: Try to pry a window open